 Considering his influence, it is reasonable to assume that the Chaldeans highly esteemed Daniel’s wisdom.
 While functioning as the chief wise man, Daniel received revelation from God providing a time frame for the appearance of Messiah.
 The timetable foretold the presentation of Messiah at the set time appointed by God.

-When he heard it, “he [Herod] was troubled and all Jerusalem with him” (Mt.
+When Herod heard the news, “he was troubled and all Jerusalem with him” (Mt.
 2:3).
 Because his subjects openly resented his cruel tyranny and Idumaean descent, Herod was paranoid about any perceived threat to his throne.
-(3)
+(2)